XHRPC-FM

 XHRPC-FM is a radio station on 99.3 FM in Chihuahua City, Chihuahua.
-It is owned by Grupo Radiorama and carries its La Bestia Grupera grupera format.
+It is owned by Grupo Radiorama and carries its grupera format known as La Bestia Grupera.

 History

 XHRPC received its concession in 1961 as XERPC-AM 1420, owned by Radio T.V.
 Parral, S.A.
 It was sold to the Uranga family operating as Red Nacional Radioemisora in 1967; the move to 790 came not long after.
 Radiorama would later acquire the station, and it is currently operated by Grupo Audiorama, a related company.